oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 # OCI CIS 1.1 Foundations

-# Overview
+## Overview
 This Landing Zone template deploys a standardized environment in an Oracle Cloud Infrastructure (OCI) tenancy that helps organizations with workloads needing to comply with the CIS Oracle Cloud Foundations Benchmark v1.1.

 The Landing Zone template deploys a standard three-tier web architecture using a single VCN with multiple compartments to segregate access to various resources.
 The template configures the OCI tenancy to meet CIS OCI Foundations Benchmark settings related to:

+- IAM
 - Networking
-- IAM
 - Monitoring
+- Object Storage

  ## Architecture
- The Landing Zone template creates a three-tier web architecture in single VCN.
+ The Landing Zone template creates a three-tier web architecture in a single VCN.
 The three tiers are divided into:

  - One (1) Public Subnet (for load balancers and the OCI bastion host service)
  - Two (2) Private Subnets (one for the application tier/servers and one for the database tier)